vlasenkoalexey/tensorflow_serving_benchmark/README.md

   --request_timeout: Timeout for inference request.
     (default: '300.0')
     (a number)
-  --requests_file_path: The path to requests file in json format.
+  --requests_file_path: The path to the requests file in json format.
     (default: '')
   --signature_name: Name of the model signature on the ModelServer
     (default: 'serving_default')